mamoniot/project-cybersyn/description.md

 ![Image](https://github.com/mamoniot/project-cybersyn/blob/main/previews/gui-modes.png?raw=true)

 **Intuitive and easy to learn**, without sacrificing features.
+Eases the player into building a train logistics network using parallels between the robot logistics network.
 Configure your stations using just 3 virtual signals, a couple of combinator settings and the train stop's own train limit.

 ### A whole suite of new and optional circuit network inputs and outputs to control your stations precisely
 * Natively read out all deliveries currently in progress for a station, not just the loading or unloading orders of the parked train.